-A back flow preventer helps keep water flowing in the correct direction.
+A backflow preventer helps keep water flowing in the correct direction.
 It siphons into a potable water supply.
 Potable water just means that the water is safe for consumption.
 It is the opposite of non-potable water, which is unexamined, unsafe water.
-Back flow preventers are helpful for use in things like sprinkler systems, handheld showers, pullout faucet spouts, and kitchen sprayers.
-A back flow preventer doesn’t just have to be an apparatus.
+Backflow preventers are helpful for use in things like sprinkler systems, handheld showers, pullout faucet spouts, and kitchen sprayers.
+A backflow preventer doesn’t just have to be an apparatus.
 It can also be an air gap.
 An air gap can be a physical barrier against backflow.
 It helps control contamination from cross-connection.

-Cross-connection is where a private and public water system meet.
+Cross-connection is where a private and public water system meets.
 When working correctly, it is how a consumer gets their water.
 The problem comes when mistakes or malfunctions on a consumer’s part of the system affect the rest of the system.
 When backflow gets into a public water system, it has the potential to harm other people in your community.

 Back pressure backflow is another problem that can occur in a plumbing system.
-Back pressure is a force that pushes fluid the opposite direction in a system of pipes.
+Back pressure is a force that pushes fluid in the opposite direction in a system of pipes.
 In essence, backpressure is one of the causes of backflow.